fluent/chunkio/README.md

 root_path/stream_N
 ```

-Creating a file system structure like the proposed one requires several checks and usage of I/O interfaces, Chunk I/O aims to abstract the internals of I/O interfaces providing helpers that behind the scenes relies on mmap(2), msync(2), munmap(2) and ftruncate(2).

-In the other side if the library root_path points to an existent tree with stream and chunks, those are loaded in memory (on demand) so it can be used by the caller.

-### Concepts

 It's up to the caller program how to define the names, basically it needs to set streams and associate chunks to it:

 | concept   | description                                                  |